|RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 where they are housed, sign and date it, and state that the application forms are attached.
 You may write it in English, but a letter written in Turkish will expedite the process.

 accompanying documents by mail (preferred) or fax to the KVMGM.
 If you wish to apply via e-mail the application forms should be sent as a document file (you may use the MSWord document attached here as a format).
 You should attach a scan of your signed cover letter and a scan of the photo identification page of your passport.
 (You do not need to sign the application form when sending it via e-mail).

 be advised that the application may take some time to process and it may be

 worth allowing several months to obtain the permit.
-Also please note that permissions can only be given for work within a single calendar year, so if you plan to do research that spans a calendar year, such as from November 2010 through March 2011, you may need to make a separate application for each year.
+Also please note that permissions can only be given for work within a single calendar year, so if you plan to do research that spans a calendar year, such as from November 2014 through March 2015, you may need to renew the premit or make a separate application for each year.

 T.C.
 Kültür ve Turizm Bakanlığı